What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 This BOL specifies that if the consignee signs off, then the shipment can be transferred from one consignee to a different, predetermined consignee.
 This BOL is also known as a negotiable bill of lading.

-This BOL is restricted to being delivered to someone predetermined by the shipper.
+This BOL is the most commonly used worldwide and is restricted to being delivered to someone predetermined by the shipper.
 The bill of lading must be verified by the agent responsible for the delivery.
-This BOL is the most commonly used worldwide.

 This BOL dictates that the shipment should be delivered to whoever has the BOL and the consignee can be unspecified and negotiated later at delivery.
 This BOL is used for bulk shipments that are sent out in small quantities.